-From 4–15 April 2018, Australia will play host to more 6600 athletes and officials from 70 nations and territories around the world as the Commonwealth Games hits the sunny Gold Coast.
+From 4–15 April 2018, Australia played host to more than 6600 athletes and officials from 70 nations and territories around the world as the Commonwealth Games hit the sunny Gold Coast.

 Similar to the Olympics, the Commonwealth Games is held every four years and is an opportunity for athletes from the Commonwealth of Nations to compete on the international stage.

-FUN FACT: This will be the fifth time Australia has hosted the Commonwealth Games – more than any country in the world.
+FUN FACT: This was the fifth time Australia has hosted the Commonwealth Games – more than any country in the world.

-Australia will showcase a 470-strong team of athletes, competing in a range of sports from athletics and swimming, to diving, cycling and hockey.
+Australia showcased a 470-strong team of athletes, competing in a range of sports from athletics and swimming, to diving, cycling and hockey.

 FUN FACT: Australia has competed in every Commonwealth Games since 1930 – one of only six nations worldwide to do so.